Testing Membership for Timed Automata: Testing membership of timed words

+In the streaming model, we can directly select $l$ distinct samples with a {\em weighted Reservoir sampling} \cite{V85} with no overhead.
+We take the first $l$ letters of the stream and for $j>l$ we keep the $j$-th letter with probability $l.\tau_j/t_j$.
+If this value is greater than $1$, we assume it is $1$.
+If we keep the letter, we remove a random letter of the Reservoir with probability $1/l$ and replace it by the $j$-th letter. \\

+We recall the classical argument which shows by induction on $n$, that the probability that a letter $l< j\leq n $ is in the Reservoir is $ l.\tau_j/ t_n$.
+It is true for $n=l+1$.
+If it is true for $n$, let us show that it is also true for $n+1$.
+The probability that the $j$-th letter is in the Reservoir at stage $n+1$ is:

+Let us justify this equality.
+The $j$-th letter is in the Reservoir at stage $n$ with probability $\frac{l.\tau_j}{t_n}$ by the induction hypothesis.
+It stays unchanged with probability $(1-\frac{l.\tau_{n+1}}{ t_{n+1}})$, when the letter $n+1$ is not kept, and with probability $\frac{l.\tau_{n+1}}{ t_{n+1}}.\frac{(l-1)}{l}$ when the letter $n+1$ is kept and the letter $j$ is not removed from the Reservoir.
+We extend the basic strategy of the Reservoir sampling which keeps $l$ independent samples to keep $l$ independent factors of weight $k$.
+At each stage $n$, the $n$-th letter may be concatenated to the factors whose weight has not yet reached $k$.\\

-We select $l$ independent samples of weight at least $k$ according to $\mu$, which we order as $(u_1,....u_l)_{\mu}$.
-Notice that two samples $u_i$ and $u_j$ of weight $k$, where $i < j$, may overlap or may be identical.
-Recall that a timed factor $u$ is $C_i$-compatible if
+Given a word $w$, we select $l$ independent samples of weight at least $k$ according to $\mu$, which we order as $(u_1,....u_l)$.
+Notice that two samples $u_i$ and $u_j$ of weight greater than $k$, where $i < j$, may overlap.
+In this case, we merge the samples into a larger sample $u_i$.
+In the sequel, we assume all samples are disjoint which is possible if $T$ is large enough.
+We now introduce the central notion of {\em compatibility} for an arbitrary sequence $\Pi$ and a sequence of disjoint ordered factors $(u_1,....u_l)$ of a word $w$. \\